CrisSherban/BrainPad/README.md

 * [Confusion Matrix](#confusion-matrix-so-far)
 * [A look at the samples](#a-look-at-our-samples)
 * [Best NN so far](#the-best-neural-network-so-far)

+## Disclaimer
+This is a boilerplate work-in-progress project for motor imagery classification with deep learning using OpenBCI Cyton board.
+Feel free to take inspiration and use the code.
+Don't forget to cite me and the articles that have had a huge impact on this project if you will use them.
+Please let me know if you find any improvements.

 ## Data Acquisition
 The ```personal_dataset``` folder provides the current EEG samples taken following this protocol:<br>